A Factor That Causes Population Growth To Decrease

 Socioeconomic Factors

 Family planning and contraception are closely linked to socioeconomic development.
-As societies become more prosperous and educated, people tend to have smaller families.
-This is partly because the economic benefits of having many children decrease in industrialized economies.
+In real terms, as societies become more prosperous and educated, people tend to have smaller families.
+Because of that, this is partly because the economic benefits of having many children decrease in industrialized economies.
 Additionally, education, particularly for women, is strongly associated with lower fertility rates.

 Types of Contraception